TungDP/Kernel-Clustering-with-Sigmoid-based-Regularization/README.md

 2. We ultilized the code `bestMap.m`, `hungarian.m` and `MutualInfo.m` provided by Deng Cai (http://www.cad.zju.edu.cn/home/dengcai/Data/Clustering.html) which is publicly available.
 Please check the licence of it if you want to make use of this code.

+## Citations

+Please cite the following paper if you use the codes:

+1. Tung Doan and Atsuhiro Takasu, "Kernel Clustering with Sigmoid-based Regularization for Efficient Segmentation of Sequential Data," arXiv preprint arXiv:2106.11541 (2021).